mmousawy/reddit-to-discord-top-posts/README.md

     "postAmount": 5
   },

-  // Add more webhooks and subreddits ...
+  // Add more webhooks and subreddits...
 ]
 ```
+An sample config file can be found in the repo: []

 You're able to set values for the following keys: